jcasc/rnacache/README.md

 # RNACache v0.9.0

 RNACache is a transcriptomic mapping tool that maps RNA-seq reads directly to a transcriptomes using MinHashing, a locality sensitive hashing technique based on pseudo-random k-mer subampling, and several filters utilizing both per-read and read-global information.
+More information about its algorithm can be found in the [paper](https://doi.org/10.1007/978-3-030-77961-0_31).

 ## Installation